Skip to Main Content

 What will I need on me?

-All you need is your R number (found on your Rhodes State ID) and an Internet connection.
+All you need is your Rhodes Email address, your password, and an Internet connection.
 Head over to our homepage.
 If you want to use Academic Search Complete (a great all-purpose database), all you have to do is type your term in and hit search, and it should take you to the correct log-in screen.

 If you want more, check out the complete list of OhioLINK databases you can use.
 When you're logging in from that screen, remember: If you see the phrase (off-campus url) next to the database, you must click on the phrase (off-campus url) to log in.
 Clicking on the title of the database will not work.